arifbudimanar/breezy/README.md

   ```

 ## Account Details
-- Admin User : no verified email, no verified account, no admin access
+- Admin User : verified email, verified account, admin access
   - Email:  admin@admin.com
   - Password:  password

-- Normal User : everything false
+- Normal User : no verified email, no verified account, no admin access
   - Email:  user1@user.com
   - Password:  password

 - Normal User : verified email, verified account, no admin access
   - Email:  user2@user.com
   - Password:  password

+For better understanding of the application, you can check DatabaseSeeder.php and UserFactory.php files.

 ## Free to Use
 This Laravel application is free to use and modify under the MIT license.
 Feel free to use it as a starting point for your own Laravel projects.Laravel Application